Short-handed Spurs topple injury-depleted Pistons 123-95 to close disappointing seasons

 The recent surge overwhelmed Detroit.

-The Spurs shot 54% from the field and had eight players score in double figures.
+The Spurs shot 54% from the field, had eight players score in double figures and had 33 assists on 49 baskets.

 James Wiseman had 21 points to lead Detroit.
 Marcus Sasser had 17 points and Jared Rhoden added 16.